Pulling on a carbon nanotube¶

 pair_style airebo 2.5 1 1

 The first difference with the previous part is the unit system, here metal instead of real, a choice that is imposed by the AIREBO force field.
-A second difference is the use of the atom_style atomic instead of molecular, single no explicit bond information is required with AIREBO.
+A second difference is the use of the atom_style atomic instead of molecular, since no explicit bond information is required with AIREBO.

 About metal units